Skip to main content

 1900 E Camp St

 MN North College – Vermilion Campus is a two-year community college which is part of the State college system.
-Prior to the State college system, Ely operate its own community college.
-Established in 1922, Ely Community College provided students with access to an affordable post-secondary education.
+Prior to the State college system, Ely operated its own junior college.
+Established in 1922, Ely Junior College provided students with access to an affordable post-secondary education.
+The Ely Junior College was located on Harvey St in the old high school building.

 Visual Art at MN North College - Vermilion Campus: Carl Gawboy 1960 mural of woodland scene recreated via photography.